bcamley/celltocellreproduce/README.md

 # celltocellreproduce
+Code by Brian Camley (http://bcamley.github.io)
 README -

-This package contains MATLAB code and data that should be sufficient to reproduce everything in the paper, "Cell-to-cell variation sets a tissue-rheology-dependent bound on collective gradient sensing"
+This package contains MATLAB code and data that should be sufficient to reproduce everything in the paper, "Cell-to-cell variation sets a tissue-rheology-dependent bound on collective gradient sensing", currently available on the arxiv at: https://arxiv.org/abs/1707.03532

 Each folder provides that code and data for a different element of the paper: